 3. If boiling masoor dal in a saucepan or a pot, then the dal and water ratio should be 1:2.
 But you can add 1/2 cup of more water in between cooking if the dal is not soft.

-4. Before putting in the pan, half of the dal need to mash either with a steel or wooden masher (mathni) or dal ghutni or dal kanta (in Bengali).
+4. Before putting it in the pan, half of the dal needs to lightly mash (not make a paste) either with a steel or wooden masher (mathni) or dal ghutni or dal kanta (in Bengali).